 Drink recommendation: The cocktail I loved the most was their Ceasar.
 They make it with Dill Pickle Vodka and bacon bitters.
 It’s delicious!

-You should book your tour on Lucky Bastard’s website online in advance.
+You should book your tour on LB Distillery’s website online in advance.
 It is free but be prepared, you will love their spirits so much that you will likely buy a bottle (or two.)
 For a bottle of 7-times distilled vodka (Grey Goose Vodka quality), expect to pay around $34 CAD, not a bad deal if I say so myself.